Raymond Franz

 Raymond Victor Franz (May 8, 1922 – June 2, 2010) was a member of the Governing Body of Jehovah's Witnesses from October 20, 1971, until his removal on May 22, 1980, and served at the organization's world headquarters for fifteen years, from 1965 until 1980.
-Franz stated the request for his resignation and his subsequent disfellowshipping resulted from allegations of apostasy.
-Following his removal, Franz wrote two books that related his personal experiences with the Watch Tower Bible and Tract Society and his views on Jehovah's Witnesses teachings.
+Franz stated that the request for his resignation and his subsequent disfellowshipping resulted from allegations of apostasy.
+Following his removal, Franz wrote two books that shared his personal experiences with the Watch Tower Bible and Tract Society and his views on Jehovah's Witnesses teachings.

 Watch Tower career

 Franz was born in 1922.
 His uncle, Frederick Franz, was influential in the denomination's development, practices and doctrines.
 His father associated with the Bible Student movement (from which Jehovah's Witnesses developed) and was baptized in 1913.
 Franz joined the Jehovah's Witnesses in 1938, and became a baptized member in 1939.